 Max Wallace - Technical Advisor

-Micajah Dudley - Director of Partnerships
+Micajah Dudley - Partnerships Advisor

 Micajah is a passionate people-person dedicated to scaling impactful business models.
 Prior to joining Shearwater, Micajah was a consultant at Development Finance International and worked with companies to expand their business in Latin America and Africa.
 Among other previous experiences, Micajah has worked for an experiential education organization in Beijing, China and is the Co-Founder of a social enterprise incubator in St. Louis, MO.
 He holds a B.A. in International Studies from Washington University in St. Louis and considers himself a lifelong traveler.